 Earlier, we would have frowned if offices had installed face (facemask) recognition devices or had asked for our biometrics every time we entered the work-spot.
 China has effectively deployed facial recognition with mask algorithms and biometrics to allow entry of people into schools and offices, to enforce lockdowns, and track people coming out of hotspots.
 With the pandemic, our health and safety have taken precedence over our privacy concerns.

-HCL is piloting UNLOCSafe, a comprehensive, scalable, and cloud-based product suite powered by AI, Edge computing and analytics.
+HCLTech is piloting UNLOCSafe, a comprehensive, scalable, and cloud-based product suite powered by AI, Edge computing and analytics.
 This offers enterprises a powerful framework to ensure employee safety and wellbeing in the office environment.
 It tracks employee temperature, proper use of mask, and social distancing norms etc., to ensure safety management in the office environment.

-HCL is piloting UNLOCSafe, a comprehensive, scalable, cloud-based product suite powered by AI, Edge computing and analytics, that offers enterprises a powerful framework to ensure employee safety and wellbeing in the office environment.
+HCLTech is piloting UNLOCSafe, a comprehensive, scalable, cloud-based product suite powered by AI, Edge computing and analytics, that offers enterprises a powerful framework to ensure employee safety and wellbeing in the office environment.

 COVID has bought about certain lasting changes in customers and patterns of user behavior.
 We are seeing people embrace social distancing, contactless technologies, and online buying.
 While companies look at long-term work from home (WFH), data security, health and safety, digital operations, newer business models, and supply chains, in the new essential, they must quickly adapt to these changing trends.
 Hence, there must be greater focus on enriching customer experiences.

 “Customer leaders who care and innovate during this crisis and anticipate how customers will change their habits will build stronger relationships that will endure well beyond the crisis’s passing” – McKinsey7